 We are working to Government set guidelines and constantly awaiting more updates.

-We are conscious that this is a very difficult time for all couples, no matter when their wedding is due to take place and we are heartbroken and sympathetic to the concerns and uncertainty our couples are experiencing.
+We are extremely conscious that this is a very difficult time for all couples, no matter when their wedding is due to take place and we are heartbroken and sympathetic to the concerns and uncertainty our couples are experiencing.

 8) Should I still be paying for my wedding?

 Yes.
-It is imperative that you continue to meet your payment deadlines to ensure that we can assist you moving forwards.
+It is important that you continue to meet your payment deadlines to ensure that we can assist you moving forwards.
 Payment of deposits form part of the contract we have with you and non-payment is a breach of that contract and could result in cancellation of your wedding date.

 We will continue to react to the advice, instructions and orders of Local and National Government, the World Health Organisation and Public Health England.
 Please keep checking this page for further updates.

 You can find up to date information here: www.nhs.uk/conditions/coronavirus-covid-19/ and here: www.gov.uk/government/organisations/public-health-england

 This is a developing situation, and advice may change.
 Please keep checking this page, and official Government pages, for more information.